 Important: Make sure that you download and open the file on a computer (rather than a phone) because Track Changes comments may not appear correctly on a phone or in preview mode.

-The link and password for your Zoom-hosted video feedback is pasted inside your feedback Word document.
-Use the steps above to locate and download your feedback Word file.
+- Use the steps above to locate and download your feedback Word file.